 According to my research from the Bible and other biblical resources, such as the Book of Enoch, there is no indication that there are female angels.
 Also, I have found that angels are not both male and female, which has been suggested.
 Angels are clearly male since they came down from Heaven and took women as their wives, bearing children with them (Gen 6.)
 Furthermore, all accounts in the Bible about angels have referenced them as being male.

 Although I can go on and on about angels here, I plan to share more about them in my book.
 Ultimately, my research on angels has inspired me to create a story that I believe will represent them accurately.

 My first book, Reconciled is coming to light and is quickly spiraling to a point of publication.
 This is both exciting and scary because this has been years of creative collaboration.
-I hope to have it published as an eBook by year end.
+I hope to have it published as an eBook soon.
 Please feel free to tell me what you think.

 Chosen to reconcile the fallen angels back to God, Marie must work with an unlikely ally…Lucifer.
 However, not all the fallen angels want to be reconciled and Marie is faced with a new evil adversary.
 Xavier has taken over Hell and is holding on to the old beliefs, wanting nothing to do with the reconciliation.
 He does everything he can to destroy God’s plan to reconcile the fallen angels.
 The Archangel Michael has dispatched a group of angels to protect and help Marie, but as Marie tries to make sense of her new life, she wonders if she is capable of carrying out God’s plan.